centrifugal/centrifugo/misc/release/notes.md

 ## What's changed

-See the `Fixes` section for a possible breaking change in this release.
+See the `Fixes` section for a breaking change in this release (flags vs env priority).

 ### Improvements